Subscription 790/year or 195/quarter

 - Holmqvist's short stories were characterized by chamber music with one or three people.
 This year the novel came, and it was something completely different.

-In Swedish literature, one has also been able to see one in recent years orientering who moves away from the kitchen counter, towards horror and gothic, then with Jerker Virdborg's Black Crab and John Ajvide Lindqvist's vampire novel Let the Right One In as mentioned examples.
-They use traditional features from the crime and horror genres, respectively, but in new ways.
+In Swedish literature, in recent years, you have also been able to see an orientation that moves away from the kitchen counter, towards horror and Gothic, then with Jerker Virdborg's Svart krabbe and John Ajvide Lindqvist's vampire novel Låt den retta komma in as mentioned examples.
+They make use of traditional features from the crime and horror genres, respectively, but in new ways.

 Maybe we can look to Sweden to find where the young Norwegian writers' way is heading?